5 Things to Consider If You Want to Buy NEO

 Selling NEO on a cryptocurrency exchange can be daunting for the uninitiated.
 It is very important you can read the chart and understand the way to set orders.
 You will also need to understand the difference between market and limit orders and how to place them.

-If you hold NEO for trading purposes through an exchange, the process of selling your NEO for fiat is far more straightforward.
+If you hold NEO for trading purposes through an exchange, the process to sell NEO for fiat is far more straightforward.
 CFDs simplify the process of trading NEO and provide a level of flexibility and security exchanges cannot.
 This is because you are trading a contract rather than NEO tokens themselves.